 The Series 1780 is designed to be modular.
 Those modules can be replaced or reconfigured to adapt to different testing needs.
 Currently, you can order the Series 1780 test stand in two different configurations: single-motor or coaxial.
-Both configurations are available in three different thrust and torque ratings: 25 kgf / 12 Nm, 40 kgf / 18 Nm, 75 kgf / 48 Nm

 Figure 4: Series 1780 Single-Motor Testing Mode